kailash-manasarovar/statement/docs/timeline/2024/december.md

 - He talks about a small blond woman and a Muslim man waiting for me to die.
 - He is very accurate with regards to Carmen Cano.
 - I have no idea who the Muslim man could be, whether he got something wrong, or if there is more to this story I'm unaware of.
+- On the same trip, I visit Omkareshwar jyotirlinga temple.
+- While waiting on the bridge over the river, I get a strong feeling, a message even, saying you can give all of it up right now, if you want.
+- I thought about this, a lot, right there, and I came to the conclusion that it would just be delay and I'd have to get back around to it at some point in the future, and so I ignored the message and wherever it was coming from which I now believe was nortie.

 ## Sunday 8th December 2024